RadhaTawar/Calculator/README.md

 # Calculator

-A calculator, created using HTML, CSS, and JavaScript, with a history feature to show past calculations.
+A calculator, created using HTML, CSS, and JavaScript.
 The calculator allows to perform the following functions-